 More and more people are now seeking small dashboard cameras for their cars.
-These smaller versions of dashboard cameras offer a discreet solution, for some of your more traditional cameras that are deemed to be a little bit.
-Dashboard cameras by nature are usually not a distraction, as they are mounted behind the rearview mirror.
+These smaller versions of dashboard cameras offer a discreet solution for some of your more traditional cameras that are deemed to be a little bit.
+Dashboard cameras are usually not a distraction, as they are mounted behind the rearview mirror.

-Although some of your standard cameras on the market can overhang a little from your windscreen, causing a little bit of a distraction and potentially being very dangerous.
-Small dashboard cameras should offer a distraction-free option, and ensure that no obstructions are in your field of view.
+Some of your standard cameras on the market can overhang a little from your windscreen, causing a distraction and potential danger.
+Small dashboard cameras should offer a distraction-free option and ensure no obstructions are in your field of view.
 Though smaller, they also offer HD video recording and all the standard features of their bigger counterparts and offer protection to drivers on and off the road.

 As well as using these devices for protection and monitoring driving habits, they are commonly used for fun and entertainment.
 Capturing a nice scenic drive with the family, or some random unexpected moments, always make these cameras worthwhile and can even turn you into a superstar!
 With the rise of social media such as youtube, your videos can become viral in no time!

-Though small dashboard cameras are cheap, they are not low-end on features.
-They can include all your additional features such as Wi-Fi, Lane Departure, Forward Collision, User Defined Speed Limit Warning, Driver Fatigue Alert, and GPS.
+Though small dashboard cameras are cheap, they are not low-end in features.
+They can include all your additional features, such as Wi-Fi, Lane Departure, Forward Collision, User Defined Speed Limit Warning, Driver Fatigue Alert, and GPS.

 |HP F800G||1080p HD||140°||Yes||Yes||No||Medium||4.5/5|